'We can eradicate coronavirus': Ramaphosa on 500,000 Covid-19 cases

 President says it is 'unconscionable' that people were fraudulently enriching themselves on the back of the coronavirus crisis

-SA might have hit half-a-million Covid-19 cases on Saturday night, but all is not lost.
+SA might have hit a half million Covid-19 cases on Saturday night, but all is not lost.

 This is the message from President Cyril Ramaphosa in a statement acknowledging the grim milestone.

-Health minister Dr Zweli Mkhize on Saturday said that there were 503,290 Covid-19 infections across SA (the overwhelming majority in Gauteng) and 8,153 fatalities (the most of which have been recorded in the Western Cape.
-Of the total cases, 152,676 are considered "active".
+Health minister Dr Zweli Mkhize on Saturday said that there were 503,290 Covid-19 infections across SA (the overwhelming majority in Gauteng) and 8,153 fatalities (most of which have been recorded in the Western Cape).
+Of the total cases, 152,676 are considered “active”.

-SA is just the fifth country - after the USA, Brazil, India and Russia - to hit the 500,000 mark.
+SA is only the fifth country — after the US, Brazil, India and Russia — to hit the 500,000 mark.
 But Ramaphosa said that there were positives to be drawn, despite this.

 “After a rapid rise in infections over the last two months, the daily increase in infections appears to be stabilising, particularly in the Western Cape, Gauteng and Eastern Cape.
 While it may be too soon to draw firm conclusions, this suggests that the prevention measures that South Africans have implemented are having an effect.